everx-labs/DeBot-IS-consortium/QRCode/README.md

 `draw` - prints text as QR Code to the user.

-Note: DeBot Browsers can choose data correction level by itself.
+Note: DeBot Browsers can manually choose data correction level.

 arguments:

     answerId: uint32 - function id of result callback.
     text: bytes - utf-8 string to print.

 returns:

-	result: uint8 - one of the QRStatus enum value.
+	result: uint8 - one of the `QRStatus` value.

 enum QRStatus {
     Success = 0,